CMPUT404FALL2022/CMPUT404-GroupProject/README.md

 #### Library needed

 ```
-  pip -install -r requirements.txt [or pip3, depends on your environment]
+  pip install -r requirements.txt [or pip3, depends on your environment]
 ```

 <hr>